 To be fair, she could simply be Really 700 Years Old and just vain (keeping a child's body) or unaging.
 Since she was supposedly an extremely powerful mage (she created the three Fairy Spells) being unaging seems more probable than being a master strategist at age 10.

-Her latest speech even hints that she is a lot older than what she looks like (she always repeat "the youngs").
-So, or she was unaging while alive, or her appearance has a ghost matches her personnality.
+Her latest speech even hints that she is a lot older than what she looks like (she always repeats "the young ones").
+So, or she was unaging while alive, or her appearance has a ghost matches her personality.

 That egg Happy came out of was large enough to hold him as an adult, and his mom isn't any larger.
 Exceed pregnancy/egg laying must be the single worst experience in the multiverse.